 Boxing day and beyond

-The celebrations don’t stop at Christmas lunch.
-Get ready to carry on celebrating through to Boxing Day and beyond with our post-big day feasting ideas and NYE party starters
+The celebrations don’t stop when Christmas lunch finishes.
+Get ready to carry on the party through boxing day and beyond with our post-big day feasting ideas and NYE party starters

 Help-yourself salad: Mix shredded turkey with salad leaves, crispy bacon and citrus fruit.
 Add nuts and pomegranate seeds, then drizzle with yoghurt or a zesty vinaigrette.